schneebergerflorent-dotcom/weather-iot-dashboard-main/README.md

 # Smart Indoor Weather Station

 An IoT system that collects indoor environmental data (temperature, humidity, air quality) using an M5Stack CORE2 device, streams it to Google BigQuery via a Flask middleware, and visualises it on a live Streamlit dashboard — with AI-powered voice recommendations triggered by motion detection.
+(As IoT system has been disconected there

 **Demo video:** [YouTube — *( )*]